nukturnal/mpower_php/README.md

     MPower_Checkout_Store::setCancelUrl(CHECKOUT_CANCEL_URL);

-MPower will automatically redirect customer to this URL after successfull payment This setup is strictly optional and not needed in most cases.
+MPower will automatically redirect customer to this URL after successfull payment.
+This setup is optional and highly recommended you dont set it, unless you want to customize the payment experience of your customers.
-WHen a returnURL is not set, MPower will redirect the customer to the receipt page.
+When a returnURL is not set, MPower will redirect the customer to the receipt page.

     MPower_Checkout_Store::setReturnUrl(CHECKOUT_RETURN_URL);